Gagan5278/SwiftUIRouter/README.md

-## An Example with NavigationStack to create App router with a unique and simple way.
+## An Example with NavigationStack to create an App router in a unique and simple way.

 ### Setup
-1. create an enum name as 'AppRouter' which confirm Hashable protocol.
-Define app navigation as cases inside enum.
+1. create an enum name as 'AppRouter' which confirms the Hashable protocol.
+Define app navigation as cases inside the enum.
 Example:
    ```
    enum AppRouter: Hashable {
     case login(LoginViewModel)